Some Books About Illinois Business

 Home to global firms, Illinois has an economy larger than that of many a nation.
 Chicago, its principal city, was not founded as a religious or military or political capital but because it was a good place to do business, and some of America's greatest labor leaders, like John L. Lewis, Sidney Hillman, John Mitchell, Mother Jones and Eugene V. Debs, got their starts in Illinois.
 Yet business (broadly understood) figures tangentially if at all in most books about Illinois.

-There are exceptions; The original Illinois Guide (1939), which was written as part of the WPA's Federal Writers' Project, paid close and sympathetic attention to Illinois labor history.
-Labor figures significantly in such general histories as The Industrial State 1980–1893 by Ernest Ludlow Bogart and Charles Manfred Thompson, the fourth volume of the Centennial History of Illinois published in 1920, and John H. Keiser’s Building for the Centuries: Illinois 1965 to 1898 (University of Illinois Press, 1977).
+There are exceptions; The original Illinois: A Descriptive and Historical Guide (1939), which was written as part of the WPA's Federal Writers' Project, paid close and sympathetic attention to Illinois labor history.
+Labor also figures significantly in such general histories as The Industrial State 1980–1893 by Ernest Ludlow Bogart and Charles Manfred Thompson, the fourth volume of the Centennial History of Illinois published in 1920, and in John H. Keiser’s Building for the Centuries: Illinois 1965 to 1898 (University of Illinois Press, 1977).

-Books about Illinois businesses have common faults.
+Books about Illinois businesses and businesspeople have common faults.
 For one thing, there is not enough of them, considering business’s importance to the life of the state.
-For another, those that are written tend to chronicle only successful firms, even though such firms are by definition unrepresentative; the fates of the many enterprises that fail might tell us more.
+For another, those that are written tend to chronicle only successful firms, even though such firms are by definition unrepresentative; the fates of the many enterprises that fail might tell us more about the evolution of the state's economy.
 And biographies of company founders tend to be too kind to their subjects.

 Bloomington-Normal’s rich business history has inspired a number of books.
 The founder of the Funk Brothers Seed Company is recalled in Seed, Soil, and Science: The Story of Eugene D. Funk by Helen M. Cavanagh (Lakeside Press, 1959).
 The Business of Breeding: Hybrid Corn in Illinois, 1890–1940 (Cornell University Press, 1990) contains much about work in the field at the University of Illinois and by Funk Brothers; one specialist in that field praised it, saying “it will endure as a standard work.”